Your information has been modified successfully. Do you want to save your changes?

 Your overall vision will set the tone for the rest of the leadership development plan.
 It’s time to get serious and look deep inside yourself.
 You need to ask yourself: what do I want out of my career?
 My life?
 What impact do I want to make for my organization and beyond?
 And then be honest with yourself, asking: what are my strengths as a leader?
 What are my weaknesses?
 Tough, but absolutely necessary to your development plan for leadership!

 Next you need to set realistic goals for achieving this vision - and a specific action plan with steps to achieve these goals.
 Be sure to also identify resources (including people) and think about potential obstacles.
+Watch the video of Professor Watkins on how to become an effective leader.

 Finally, you need to regularly reassess your leadership development plan to keep it relevant.
 For one thing, plans can – and do - change.
 There also are times when an event or change means you should rethink.
 Maybe you’ve had a sudden crisis in your professional or personal life.
 Maybe you’re unexpectedly faced with an offer you can’t refuse.
 Maybe you’ve even had a eureka moment.